SAP-samples/cap-service-integration-codejam/exercises/03-import-odata-api/README.md

 This `API_BUSINESS_PARTNER` stanza is a simple definition of an external resource upon which our basic service now relies.
 The properties in this new stanza are fairly self-explanatory: the resource is an OData V2 service, and the model that describes it is in a file called `API_BUSINESS_PARTNER.csn` (the `csn` extension is default and implied here) in the `srv/external/` directory.

+This is not all that can appear in such a stanza, as you'll find out in later exercises.

 ## Summary